A. Area extends north to Yukatat Bay in Southern Alaska to Northern CA.

 a.
 Can lift a killer whale.

-D. Hamatsa Society (cannibal society) was borrowed by the Tlingit from the north around 1835.
+D. Hamatsa Society (cannibal society - "cannibal" refers to ancient ancestors who were flesh-eating birds) was borrowed by the Tlingit from the north around 1835.

 1. Costly to join.